 Chronic partial sleep deprivation is when you don’t get enough sleep on a regular basis.
 It’s different than pulling an all-nighter once in a while.
-It’s also more common than missing one or two nights of sleep in a row, as most people are likely to sleep for at least a few hours per night.
+It’s also than missing one or two nights of sleep in a row, as most people are likely to sleep for at least a few hours per night.

-The Centers for Disease Control and Prevention (CDC) report that 35 percent of American adults don’t get enough sleep per night.
+The Centers for Disease Control and Prevention (CDC) report that of American adults don’t get enough sleep per night.
 Chronic partial sleep deprivation is associated with both short-term health risks and long-term complications.

 Not getting enough sleep over a short period, such as a week, may cause: